Incoming Exchange Program

 - Miscellaneous expenses: about US$600 per semester

-Note that these expenses are not directly billed by Manhattan College; rather, they are additional costs that incoming students can expect to have over the course of their time in the United States.
+Note that these expenses are not directly billed by Manhattan University; rather, they are additional costs that incoming students can expect to have over the course of their time in the United States.

 Health Insurance

-While non-matriculated exchange students are not eligible to purchase the Manhattan College Student Health Insurance Plan (MC-SHIP), exchange students are required to purchase or show proof of adequate insurance coverage for student visa purposes.
+Exchange students are required to purchase or show proof of adequate insurance coverage for student visa purposes.
 You are strongly encouraged to consider policies that will provide comprehensive coverage for medical coverage while in the United States (injury, illness, hospitalization, outpatient care, emergency services, prescription drug coverage, laboratory services, mental health care, wellness services, chronic disease treatment, accident and personal liability, medical evacuation and repatriation expenses) as well as coverage for all travel arrangements (cancellations, curtailment, lost baggage, lost passport/documents, delayed departure).
 In order to stay compliant with your visa, your plan must cover at least US$100,000 for accidental/illness, US$25,000 repatriation, and have a deductible of US$500 or less.
+If you are unable to locate suitable insurance coverage, you are eligible to purchase the Manhattan University Student Health Insurance Plan (MC-SHIP).
+For more information, contact the Office of Global Engagement and Study Abroad.

 Visa